Drive to long, lonely beaches, waterfalls and rainforests and enjoy the natural beauty that Tasmania has to offer.

 All vehicles (including but not limited to cars, motorbikes, quadbikes, side-by-sides) must be registered and all drivers must be licensed when driving in reserves.

-Some tracks require special authorisation, available from local Parks and Wildlife Service offices.
-This includes the Arthur-Pieman Recreational Drivers Pass required for driving on, off road tracks in the Arthur-Pieman Conservation Area.
+Some tracks require special authorisation, available from local PWS offices.
+This includes the Arthur-Pieman Recreational Drivers Pass required for driving on, off road tracks such as the Sandy Cape Track in the Arthur-Pieman Conservation Area.
 For tracks located within a national park, a National Park Pass is required to be purchased for the vehicle.

 Be aware that facilities vary in each location, generally requiring travellers to be self-sufficient and well-equipped.
 Please find detailed information relating to each of these tracks on the links below.